Utah helped lead the nation in advocating for women’s rights.

 Dramatic Film about Emmeline B. Wells

 Better Days 2020 has laid the foundation for a feature-length dramatic (not documentary) film about these women.
 With a screenplay by Jacey Heldrich, we are currently attracting funding and a production team.

 Martha Hughes Cannon Statue for U.S. Capitol Building

 In the February 2018 session of the Utah Legislature, Utah Senator Todd Weiler proposed a bill to place a statue of Martha Hughes Cannon (the first female state senator in the nation and in Utah), as one of Utah’s two representative statues in the U.S. Capitol Building.
 The bill passed.
-Since no taxpayer funds will be used, a Better Days 2020 representative will be serving on the committee steered by Senator Deidre Henderson and Representative Becky Edwards to commission a Utah sculptor to create the statue, and to ship and place the statue in the Capitol rotunda in the year 2020.
+Since no taxpayer funds will be used, a Better Days 2020 representative serves on the committee steered by Senator Deidre Henderson and Representative Becky Edwards which commissioned Utah artist Ben Hammond to create the statue, and to ship and place the statue in the Capitol rotunda in the year 2020.

 “First to Vote” License Plate